christopherdent/VolunteerManager/notes.md

 -get a group/:id/volunteers route up and running
 -get a volunteer/;id/groups route up and running

--Add volunteer to group should select from a list of existing volunteers??
 STILL TRYING TO ADD GROUP WITH VOLuNTEER.
 STUCK ON ATTRIBUTE METHOD IN THE VOLUNTEER MODEL - THE GROUP ISNT COMING THROUGH WITH PARAMS!!!
 Notes from Saturday:-

 Need to implement ability to add chair with group, just like you did with volunteer.

+-Add volunteer to group should select from a list of existing volunteers?? create ACTION for a VOLuNTEER in a GROUP - what is the URL / HTTP Method for that?